Richard-Gemmell/i2c-underneath/documentation/i2c_setup/pull_up_resistors.md

 the specified limits. e.g. 20 nanoseconds on one line and 200 nanos on the other.

+Avoid long fall times.
+They're more likely to trigger a bug in the I2C implementation of one of your devices.
+I recommend keeping the fall time to less than 1/2 the allowed maximum value.

+Remember that the fall times are different for every device on the bus.
+It's quite possible for one device to be too slow when the others are really fast.

-The fall time of a lines is controlled by the pin's "drive strength".
+The fall time of a line is controlled by the "drive strength" of the device which is pulling the line down.
 A weaker drive strength will increase the fall time.
 This helps to reduce electrical switching noise.